Anne Bradstreet (Salem witch trials)

 Anne Wood Price Bradstreet (c.
 1650 – 1707) was the wife of Dudley Bradstreet and accused "witch" during the Salem Witch Trials.

-Salem Witch Trials
+Salem Witch Trial

 Dudley Bradstreet was accused of witchcraft after he refused to issue warrants for accused witches.
 Anne and her husband fled the area to avoid arrest.

 Family

 Anne was the daughter of Richard and Anne (Priddeth) Wood of Barbados.
 She first married Theodore Price of Andover and had the following children: